shabanali-faghani/IUST-HTMLCharDet/README.md

 **Note:** In these images *Hybrid* is the same *IUST HTMLCharDet*, in the paper we called it *Hybrid* because it is actually a hybrid mechanism.

 ####Encoding-Wise
-In this test scenario, we compared *IBM ICU*و *Mozilla CharDet* and the *hybrid mechanism* against a corpus of HTML Documents.
+In this test scenario, we compared *IBM ICU*و *Mozilla CharDet* and the *hybrid mechanism* against a corpus of HTML documents.
 To create this corpus, we wrote a multi-threaded crawler and then we gathered a collection of nearly 2700 HTML pages with various charset encoding types.
 The code which we wrote for creating this corpus is available in the [*corpus*][corpus] folder of this repository.
-Bellow find the comparison result ...
+Bellow find the comparison results ...

 <p align=center>
 <img src="https://github.com/shabanali-faghani/IUST-HTMLCharDet/blob/master/wiki/README-images/encoding-wise-eval.jpg" alt="encoding-wise evaluation image" height="450" width="766">